-When distributing the ALT invitation letter (via mail or e-mail), make sure to include the application and say in the letter and on the application to send it back to you and your mentor to sign off on.
+When e-mailing the ALT invitation letter, make sure to attach the application and say in the letter and on the application to send it back to you and your mentor to sign off on.
 Any questionable applications will be taken to the Local Program Manager.